What is change data capture (CDC)?

 The switch between these two operational modes for capturing change data occurs automatically whenever there is a change in the replication status of a change data capture enabled database.

-Both instances of the capture logic require SQL Server Agent to be running for the process to execute.
+In SQL Server and Azure SQL Managed Instance, both instances of the capture logic require SQL Server Agent to be running for the process to execute.

-The principal task of the capture process is to scan the log and write column data and transaction related information to the change data capture change tables.
+The principal task of the capture process is to scan the log and write column data and transaction-related information to the change data capture change tables.
 To ensure a transactionally consistent boundary across all the change data capture change tables that it populates, the capture process opens and commits its own transaction on each scan cycle.
 It detects when tables are newly enabled for change data capture, and automatically includes them in the set of tables that are actively monitored for change entries in the log.
 Similarly, disabling change data capture will also be detected, causing the source table to be removed from the set of tables actively monitored for change data.
 When processing for a section of the log is finished, the capture process signals the server log truncation logic, which uses this information to identify log entries eligible for truncation.

 When a database is enabled for change data capture, even if the recovery mode is set to simple recovery the log truncation point will not advance until all the changes that are marked for capture have been gathered by the capture process.
 If the capture process is not running and there are changes to be gathered, executing CHECKPOINT will not truncate the log.